Trio The Punch – Never Forget Me...: Setting

 The game begins in a tropical environment, but later levels may take place in the rainforest, urban cities, Middle Eastern desert, medieval Japan, or a futuristic military base.
 No instructions or explanations on the plot structure are given as the player progresses across the different levels.

 The game also contains a "game over" screen, which consists of an image of Michelangelo's sculpture, the Dying Slave.
 Choosing to continue the game on this screen causes the sculpture's face to change into a childish, cartoonish version of the original image, though the shadowed portion of the face remains in its original, realistic depiction.

 Text

 The game's text is displayed almost entirely in Japanese, and uses a unique mixture of hiragana, katakana, and kanji, which ignores conventional grammar and speech.

 As with many other Japanese games, English appears frequently, but is treated with disregard for grammar and readability.

 In-game persona

 Many of the game's enemies appear in contexts.
 While it is fitting to have ninjas appear in the medieval Japan level, and to have robots appear in the space level, the boss of the first level is a gigantic bronze statue of Karnov, which is carried on the shoulders of 4 smaller Karnovs.
-The word Mamorigami (守神) is etched onto the statue's base, and the statue attacks by breathing fire, and will change expressions after receiving damage.
+The word Mamorigami (守神) is etched onto the statue's base, and the statue attacks by breathing fire.
+It will change expressions after receiving damage.
 The boss of the second level is a gigantic bronze statue of a human fist.